MicrosoftDocs/fabric-docs/docs/onelake/security/data-access-control-model.md

 ### Inheritance in OneLake RBAC

-For any given folder, OneLake RBAC permissions always inherit to the entire hierarchy of the folder's files and sub-folders.
+For any given folder, OneLake RBAC permissions always inherit to the entire hierarchy of the folder's files and subfolders.

 For example, given the following hierarchy of a lakehouse in OneLake.